As a volunteer for DVGRR, we ask that you:

 - Monitoring exercise rotation of DVGRR dogs being shown

 As a volunteer on this team, you may bring in a dog from relatively close by or from a distance away.
 In some cases, we use a “relay team” so that no one volunteer has to drive too far.
+For trips with multiple dogs or involving a drive of more than 3 hours, we generally send a team of two volunteers.

 - Ensuring that all necessary paperwork accompanies the dog to DVGRR